jpcutshall/Jacob-s_MineSweeper/README.md

   - Reset button will reset everything to its default value - how to page looks when it loaded

 ### Biggest Issues
-1. Checking nearby squares if mine and adding how many are around - took me a couple days and is not very readable
+1. Checking nearby squares if it is a mine and adding how many are around - took me a couple days and is not very readable
-2. When player 2 Board was created it would get mine positions from player 1 board and player 2 board(wrong mine counts) - stopped working on player 2 here(problem with tile or grid value inside App.createNewGrid)
+2. When player 2 Board was created it would get mine positions from player 1 board and player 2 board(wrong nearby mine counts) - stopped working on the player 2 because it was a bad idea and wanted better game.
-3. Never got css(div and box) sizing down for custom game size - need more css practice
+3. Never got css(div and box) sizing right for a custom game size selector/input

 ### future Features
-  1. I want to get player 2 working
+  1. add colors to the count of nearby bombs - different colors for different amounts
   2. game timer - only for player 1 game as with 2 players taking turns time will be worse
+  3. player 2 mode - in some creative twist
-  3. custom game size - current is 20x20
+  4. customize the size of the game Grid - default is 20x20 for now

 ## User Story